hapax/hapax.github.io/assets/minimal-networks.md

 *Nature* also likes to minimise, and has far more power at her disposal than mere mortals!
-While we struggle with tinkertoys, Nature can solve our problems, to good approximation, with the same effort as letting a ball fall to the ground.
+While we struggle with tinkertoys, Nature can solve our problems, to good approximation, as effortlessly as a ball falls to the ground.

 ### 4.1.
 Bubble networks <a id="sec-4-1" name="sec-4-1"></a>